 - Not allowing others to touch your incisions

-- Drinking plenty of water in the weeks after the procedure.
+- Drink plenty of water in the weeks after the procedure.
 This will help the stone pieces to pass.

-- You may experience some pain.
-Take pain medication as directed to manage any discomfort.
+- Take medications as directed to manage any discomfort.

 Call Your Doctor